NEXTDC’s M1 data centre gains Australia-first certification

 Another driver of the certification is the fact that NEXTDC developed, owns, and operates its own solar array on the roof of the M1 data center and has also been a Principal Partner to the Melbourne Renewable Energy Project (MREP) since its inception in 2014.
 In FY18, financial close on MREP was achieved, enabling the construction of the 80MW Crowlands Wind Farm in Victoria.

 NEXTDC chief operating officer Simon Cooper says he is extremely proud of what the team has achieved.

-“This is a significant milestone for our business and celebrates the energy efficiency of our data centres.
+“This is a significant milestone for our business and celebrates the energy efficiency of our data centers.
 Our dedication to environmental sustainability is core to our values at NEXTDC.
-Continued investment in this area remains a priority and we will continue to push sustainability boundaries and set aggressive new benchmarks for the data centre industry,” concludes Cooper.
+Continued investment in this area remains a priority and we will continue to push sustainability boundaries and set aggressive new benchmarks for the data center industry,” concludes Cooper.